-This course will enable students in Japan to collaboratively learn with peers overseas, particularly in two countries in Asia and South East Asia-for AY2017, Taiwan and Thailand.
-One sub-group, aka Triangle Field Study group (maximum of 10 students), will visit first Taiwan for approximately 10 days, then visit Thailand for another 12-14 days.

-In each country, students from a local university will work with KU students to pursue a PBL(Project-Based Learning) activity.

-Another sub-group, aka Japanese Language Teaching group, will visit Thailand for 12-14 days to participate in Japanese language program in the local university and high school institutions as language teaching assistants.
+This course will enable students in Japan to collaboratively learn with peers overseas, particularly in two countries in Asia and South East Asia-for AY2018, Taiwan and Thailand.
+One sub-group, aka Three University Collaborative Study group (maximum of 6 students), will visit Taiwan for approximately 10 days.
+The students from three universities (Kansai University, Cheng-Shiu University, and Panyapiwat Institute of Management) will work together to pursue a PBL(Project-Based Learning) activity in Taiwan (Kaohsiung).
+Another sub-group, aka Japanese Language Teaching group, will visit Thailand for 11 days to participate in Japanese language program in the local university (PIM) and its affiliated high school to assist in their Japanese language classes or to introduce Japanese culture to the local students in English.